yangshun/front-end-interview-handbook/contents/introduction.md

 Unlike typical software engineer job interviews, front end interviews have less emphasis on algorithms and have more questions on intricate knowledge and expertise about the front end domain — HTML, CSS, JavaScript, just to name a few.

 Many front end interviews are highly-focused on domain knowledge and applying them to real-world scenarios.
 You might find that grinding LeetCode is not all you need when it comes to interviewing for a front end position, but that's a good thing!
 Front end interviews tend to test concepts that are more practical and relevant to real world front end development.
-But that doesn't mean that you don't have to be familiar with basic data structure and algorithmic concepts - there's just less emphasis on them and probably you get easier algorithmic questions.
+But that doesn't mean that you don't have to be familiar with basic data structures and algorithmic concepts - there's just less emphasis on them and you are probably going to get easier algorithmic questions.

-While there are some existing resources to help front end developers in preparing for interviews, they aren't as abundant as materials for a software engineer interview.
-Among the existing resources, probably the most helpful question bank would be [Front-end Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions).
+While there are some existing resources to help front end developers in preparing for interviews, they aren't as abundant as materials for a general software engineer interview.
+Among the existing resources, the most helpful question bank would probably be [Front-end Developer Interview Questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions).
 Unfortunately, there aren't many complete and satisfactory answers to these questions readily available online.
 This handbook answers these trivia-style questions along with information and guidance for other front end interview formats.

 ## General tips for front end interviews